anusuyasri/CODSOFT_1/README.md

 # CODSOFT
-#Created a landing page for a website named UNBOUND.
+Created a landing page for a website named UNBOUND.<br/>
-#Front-end technologies: HTML and CSS
+Front-end technologies: HTML and CSS